 Chris Barling, CEO of ecommerce and EPOS specialist SellerDeck, looks at what a potential start-up owner needs to consider when taking the plunge online

-Fundamental to any business – online or offline – is the question of what value you are bringing to your customers.
-While it's very easy to convince yourself why you should make money, no one makes a profit without customers.
-Other than short-term fraudsters, no one gets customers when there is no reason for them to part with their cash.
+Fundamental to any business - online or offline - is the question of what value you are bringing to your customers.
+While it's very easy to convince yourself that your business idea is a good one, no one makes a profit without customers.
+And no one gets customers when there is no reason for them to part with their cash.

 So you have to think about which customer needs you are meeting and how you will try to distinguish yourself from the competition.
 Is it by having a better range in a very specialist field or by providing a service or product that others don't offer?
 One company I know will deliver a bed the same day that it's ordered - this is its unique selling point.

 Having decided on the proposition, when you develop your website you must both support and communicate this proposition, and provide everything possible that the customer needs to make a decision to buy.
 Put yourself in their shoes - what would you need to know?

 Either way, it's good to specialise - particularly when you first start up.
 It's easier to become an expert, provide great service and compete with the big boys in a narrow niche.

 In general, you need to pay as little for technology as possible, so that you leave money for marketing.
 A site needs to look good, but it's possible to spend too much money on design.
 I've been amazed by how many ecommerce sites are very successful despite having average design.
 Having a site that is fast, always available and easy to use is probably more important.

 Unless you are planning to do something no one has done before, don't let anyone talk you into a bespoke development for your ecommerce store.
 There are many great ecommerce packages around, and paying through the nose for something that will be less flexible and much, much more expensive long term doesn't make any sense.